mit-rss/wall_follower_tesse/README.md

 ## Introduction
 Welcome to the world of 3D!
 We're transitioning to using the realistic car simulator in TESSE for this lab.
 Make sure you've followed all the instructions in [TESSE setup handout](https://github.com/mit-rss/tesse_install) before proceeding.

-In this week's lab you're going to work with your team to implement a wall follower in tesse.
+In this week's lab you're going to work with your team to implement a wall follower in TESSE.
 This environment uses a realistic physics simulator, so you will need to account for delays in acceleration and deceleration.
-The car can tilt, and drift, which will add significant noise to recieved lidar data.
-In addition, the environment is dense with other buildings, lamposts, trees, and city fixtures.
+The car can tilt, and drift, which will add significant noise to received lidar data.
+In addition, the environment is dense with other buildings, lampposts, trees, and city fixtures.

 The goal is to complete the two tracks described below autonomously without collisions, with an added challenge of maintaining an average speed above 4 m/s (see grading rubric).

 A good place to start would be to sit down with your new team and consolidate your wall follower code from last week's lab.
-You should be able to put your working code in `/src/wall_follower_tesse.py`, change the parameters to the appropriate tesse parameters in `params_tesse.yaml`, and run the example launch file in `/launch` to get a minimal working wall follower in tesse.
+You should be able to put your working code in `/src/wall_follower_tesse.py`, change the parameters to the appropriate TESSE parameters in `params_tesse.yaml`, and run the example launch file in `/launch` to get a minimal working wall follower in TESSE.
 See the Starter Code section below for more details on the file structure.

 ## Submission

-For this lab you will be publishing a report on your team's github pages website, giving a briefing presentation together with your team, and submitting a [team member assessment form](https://docs.google.com/forms/d/e/1FAIpQLScM6T3JsnlFQldhL_fVmAr9FkUILOjbXHM_nYxK280UZwJPww/viewform).
+For this lab you will be publishing a report on your team's github pages website, giving an 8-min briefing presentation together with your team, and submitting a [team member assessment form](https://docs.google.com/forms/d/e/1FAIpQLScM6T3JsnlFQldhL_fVmAr9FkUILOjbXHM_nYxK280UZwJPww/viewform).
 See the deliverables chart at the top of this page for due dates and times.

+- todo: confirm details of briefing / report that need to be included here
 - todo: spell out deliverables

 ## Grading